CRBroughton/Sibyl/README.md

     job: faker.person.jobTitle(),
   })
 }
-const test = Insert('test', insertions) // execute the provided instruction - Data will now be in the DB
+// execute the provided instruction - Data will now be in the DB const test = Insert('firstTable', insertions)
 ```

 ### Selecting entries from the DB